 The local family provides accommodation in a private room, meals (breakfast and lunch), and for dinner you should find by yourself, except if we cook at home, you can have dinner with us.
 However, there are so many Indonesian cheap food nearby.
 Needless to say, the homestay alone is worth the experience!

-After doing a volunteer project a few hours in a day, normally we usually take our guest to the tourist attraction, such as to the tea plantation, hotspring, botanical garden, climbing volcano, etc. Or guests can cycle on their spare time around the town, because we also provide bicycle for our guests.
+After doing a volunteer project a few hours in a day, normally we usually take our guest to the tourist attraction, such as to the tea plantation, hotspring, botanical garden, climbing volcano, etc.

 25 hours maximum a week